Kimserey/Arche/post.md

                               div [ locationDoc ] ]
 ```

 `panel` is a helper defined in the `Bootstrap module` in `Common`.
-I won't explain it but you can find it [in the code](https://github.com/Kimserey/Arche/blob/master/Arche.Common/Bootstrap.fs).
+You can find [the full code here](https://github.com/Kimserey/Arche/blob/master/Arche.Common/Bootstrap.fs).

 The `Weather webpart` uses the `LocationPicker module` which returns its content plus a view on a location variable.
 The `Weather module` takes a location view and uses it to display the weather for this particular location.